-Course Number: 8918010 Credit: 1.00 Weight: Standard 0.0 Term: Yearlong Prerequisite: None Course Description: This course is designed to introduce student

-This course is designed to introduce students to the fields of law enforcement, the court system, and the correctional system.
+Course Number: 8918010 Credit: 1.00 Weight: Standard 0.0 Term: Yearlong Prerequisite: None Course Description: This course is designed to introduce students to the fields of law enforcement, the court system, and the correctional system.
 The content includes career opportunities in these fields, court system, correctional system, interpersonal and communication skills, and employability skills.